 Base Salary.
 Base salary is fixed compensation and is necessary to attract and retain talent.
 Base salaries are the only non-variable element of the Company's total compensation program.
-Base salaries are set to reflect each named executive officer's responsibilities, the impact of each named executive officer's position, and the contribution each named executive officer delivers to the Company.
+Base salaries are set to reflect each named executive officer's responsibilities, the impact of each named executive officer's position and the contribution each named executive officer delivers to the Company.
 Salaries are determined after analyzing competitive levels in the market, using the Company's comparison group and the Salary.com and CompAnalyst compensation data for executives with comparable responsibilities and job scope.
 The Compensation Committee also considers internal equities among employees within the Company.
 Salary increases, if any, are based on individual performance, Company performance and market conditions.
 To gauge market conditions, the Compensation Committee evaluated the comparison group and market data and established recommended salary levels based on the named executive's experience, tenure, performance and potential.
-Based in part on the executive compensation benchmarking and the target levels for base salary set forth above, the Board, acting on the recommendation of Compensation Committee set the named executive officers' base salaries for 2017.
+Based in part on the executive compensation benchmarking and the target levels for base salary set forth above, the Board, acting on the recommendation of Compensation Committee, set the named executive officers' base salaries for 2019.

 Performance Incentive Plan Compensation.
-The Performance Incentive Plan provides for a bonus based on the achievement of (1) certain qualitative goals for each named executive officer, which may be individual in nature or for the Company as a whole, and (2) targets for fiscal year earnings per share of the Company.
-For fiscal 2016 and 2017 performance, the plan did not set a percentage amount by which the achievement of qualitative goals, on the one hand, and earnings targets, on the other hand, contribute towards the bonus amount.
+The Performance Incentive Plan provides for a bonus based on the achievement of (1) certain qualitative goals for each named executive officer, which may be individual in nature or for the Company as a whole, and (2) targets for fiscal year earnings per share.
+For fiscal 2017 performance, the plan did not set a percentage amount by which the achievement of qualitative goals, on the one hand, and earnings targets, on the other hand, contribute towards the bonus amount.
 The Board, upon the recommendation of the Compensation Committee, made a determination on such relative contributions.
-For the fiscal 2016 bonus, the percentage contribution towards the bonus amount of the achievement of qualitative goals ranged approximately from 34% to 57% among the named executive officers, versus approximately 66% to 43% in respect of the achievement of the earnings targets.
 For the fiscal 2017 bonus, the percentage contribution towards the cash bonus amount of the achievement of qualitative goals ranged approximately from 42% to 43% among the named executive officers, versus approximately 58% to 57% in respect of the achievement of the earnings targets.
-For fiscal 2018 performance, the plan will base 50% of the cash bonus on qualitative goals and 50% on earnings targets.
+For fiscal 2018, 2019 and 2020 performance, the plan bases 50% of the cash bonus on qualitative goals and 50% on earnings targets.
 The Compensation Committee evaluates achievement by each named executive officer of his or her qualitative goals and then recommends to the Board an amount of bonus to be awarded in respect of such achievement.
 The plan sets forth minimum, target and maximum earnings per share that may be achieved.
-After the adoption of our Restricted Stock Plan in 2017, the Company is paying a portion of the bonuses, based on the earnings targets, in the form of restricted stock for fiscal 2017 and also plans to do so for fiscal 2018.
+The Company is paying a portion of the 2019 bonuses, based on the earnings target, in the form of restricted stock under the Restricted Stock Plan described below, and also plans the same for fiscal 2020.